Fuel fires aboard vessels spread rapidly and generate intense heat. Few people are able to combat them.

 7. Fit a gas alarm or a gas-detecting shut-off device if your vessel uses LP gas

-8. It is highly recommended you use a qualified gas fitter if installing LPG, updating or renovating the gas system on your boat.
+8. You must use a qualified gas fitter if installing LPG, updating or renovating the gas system on your boat.

 This information was provided by Tasmania Fire Service